 Cold pepperoni is safe to eat only if the label says the product is ready to eat.
 The risk of bacteria is reduced when it is frozen (5).
-But the risk of getting toxoplasmosis or listeriosis from cold meats can’t be completely ruled out.
-Therefore, you may consider eating topped pepperoni that is hot and properly cooked.
+But the risk of getting toxoplasmosis or listeriosisiXA disease caused by the bacteria Listeria monocytogenes which may enter the body when consuming contaminated food. from cold meats can’t be completely ruled out.
+Therefore, you may consider eating hot and adequately cooked pepperoni to ensure optimum food safety.

 2. Can I eat raw pepperoni when pregnant?

 Raw pepperoni poses the risk of toxoplasmosis that is usually associated with raw meat.
-Toxoplasmosis could increase the risk of stillbirth and miscarriage and cause congenital disabilities in babies (6).
+Toxoplasmosis could increase the risk of preterm labor, stillbirth, and miscarriage and cause congenital disabilities in babies (6).